zmedico/filebus/README.md

 ## Implementation details

-The on-disk format is a tar file which is updated via atomic rename while a lock is held.
+The on-disk file is updated via atomic rename while a lock is held.
 File locking makes it safe for multiple producers to concurrently produce to the same stream.

 ## Caveats